 I traded in the glitz and glamour as a paperboy at the Westerly Sun, and at the age of 15, I became an unpaid intern at a local radio station after winning their daily birthday cake raffle.
 I got hooked on the entertainment industry when I went to pick up the gift certificate and was given a tour of the studios.

-My first month was spent living in a tent on a concrete pad of the Anaheim RV campground.
-From the tent, I moved up into a twenty-year-old camper where I experienced the 1994 Northridge earthquake.
+My first month was spent living in a tent on a concrete pad at the Anaheim RV campground.
+From the tent, I moved into a twenty-year-old camper where I experienced the 1994 Northridge earthquake.
 Fifty-five miles south in Anaheim!
-I remember calling my mother as the camper shook like a dinghy in a storm.
+I remember calling my mother as the trailer shook like a dinghy in a storm.

 I think she said something like, “I told you so.”